 JamaicaVM Builder compiles bytecode to machine code, which is typically about 20 to 30 times faster than interpreted code.
 (This is called static or ahead-of-time compilation.)
-However, due to the fact that Java bytecode is very compact compared to machine code on CISC or RISC machines, compiled code is significantly larger than bytecode.
+However, due to the fact that Java bytecode is very compact compared to machine code on CISC or RISC machines, compiled code tends to take up more memory than the equivalent bytecode.

-Therefore, in order to improve the performance of an application, only those bytecodes that contribute most to the overall runtime should be compiled to machine code in order to achieve satisfactory runtime.
-This is done using a profile and was discussed in the previous chapter (Chapter 5).
+Therefore, in order to improve the performance of an application, only those sections of bytecode that contribute most to the overall runtime should be compiled to machine code in order to achieve improved runtime performance.
+This is done using a profile as discussed in the previous chapter (Chapter 5).
 While using a profile usually offers the best compromise between footprint and performance, JamaicaVM Builder also provides other modes of compilation.
-They are discussed in the following sections.
+These are discussed in the following sections.